IBM Cloud Docs

 About App ID

-Wouldn't it be awesome if the barista at your local coffee shop remembered your name and your usual brew.
-If you're building an application, you might want to build that kind of tailored experience for your users to make them feel special or save them time.
-Of course, no matter how great your idea is, the success of your app depends on your ability to build trust with your users - which comes down to securing your users data and protecting the systems that your app accesses.
-Knowing who is using your app is a key part of this.
-It starts with adding sign in functionality.
+Isn't is awesome when the barista at your local coffee shop remembers your name and usual order?
+When you're building an application, you might want include that kind of tailored experience to make your users feel special or save them time.
+But, no matter how tailored your experience, the success of your app depends on your ability to build trust with your users - which comes down to securing their data and protecting the systems that your app accesses.
+Knowing who is using your app is a key part and it starts with adding sign in functionality.
 But, as a lot of developers know, adding authentication and authorization to your app is both risky and complex.
-That's why we built App ID on IBM Cloud.
-App ID helps developers to easily add authentication to their mobile and web apps and hosts user data in the cloud that developers can use to build custom app experiences.
+With IBM Cloud® App ID you can easily add authentication to your applications and host user data in the cloud that can be used to tailor your user experiences.

 Reasons to use the service